loansindi/ps1_noise/BOM.md

 ---

 I used 1/8 inch acrylic for the boards.
-Any reasonably stiff material will work (I'd like to see an implication cut from card stock and 'drilled' with a hole punch).
+Any reasonably stiff material will work (I'd like to see an implementation cut from card stock and 'drilled' with a hole punch).
 I found that transparent colors of acrylic work *much* better than opaque - being able to see the board art from both sides is very useful.